aaayejaaaye/CSCI-3308-Team-Meeting-Logs/README.md

 - Continue to work on script
 - Create a front-end page for the basic design of the website (Jake)
-- Create a login database for storing user info
+- Set up a basic SQL database to store username/password info
 - Create a login modal on the homepage

+### Other ways to make this more interesting:
+- Include how many times a pages has been searched
 -